06-20-19 Truth As Compass

 ‘Hello from yellow.’
 Read the note slipped under the door of Peggy’s apartment.
 Peggy didn’t notice the note until she returned from work that evening.
-She had no idea who the note was from, and added it to the collection of other notes, that she received other the last month.
-Peggy moved into the apartment two months ago, so she assumes the notes were for the previous tenant.
-Still she saves the notes, hoping someday she will know the meaning of them.
+She had no idea who the note was from, and added it to the collection of other notes, that she received over the last month.
+Peggy moved into the apartment two months ago, so she assumed the notes were for the previous tenant.
+Still, she saved the notes, and hoped someday she would know the meaning of them.
 The notes were always on yellow post-it’s and hand written in black ink.

 One evening Peggy had the idea to write a note back and see what happened.
 She got blue post-its and left a message under the door, so that the note could partially be seen from the outside.
 That evening the blue post-it was gone and a yellow note replaced it.
 The note read ‘and so it begins’.
 Peggy was intrigued.
-She left a blue the next morning, ‘what begins?’
-Then came the yellow, ‘ideas are like rocks, and we are the frog that hops on the rock.
+She left a blue note the next morning, ‘what begins?’
+Then came the yellow, ‘ideas are like rocks, and we are the frogs that hop on the rocks.
 Always looking for a better rock to hop on’.
 Peggy thought this was astute, because at this time in her life she was learning many new things.

-Now the note situation has fascinated her.
+The note situation has fascinated Peggy.
 She replied on blue, ‘do I know you?’
 The yellow note response was waiting that evening.
 ‘The question is do you know yourself.’
 But there was also a second note, ‘Scarlet needs a lesson in honesty.’
 That note made this note business more serious to Peggy.
 She thought, ‘this person is watching me and knows my personal activities.’
-So, she carefully responded,’ What is Scarlets lesson?’
+So, she carefully responded,’ What is Scarlet’s lesson?’
 The yellow note was waiting.
 ‘A Pulitzer won by lies creates a fall from grace.’
-Then a second note, ‘Humera does not exist.’
+Then a second note accompanied it, ‘Humera does not exist.’

-But Peggy now wondered about the story.
+Peggy now wondered about the story.
 Only Scarlet had met Humera.
 Supposedly only Scarlet had Humera’s trust.
 So, Peggy left a note, ‘how do you know Humera doesn’t exist?’
 She also left a second blue note, ‘what can I do?’
 That evening there were three yellow notes.
-First note read, ‘Humera was created from Scarlets lover Homa, an Iranian woman who helped Iranians escape Iran.’
-Second note ‘better story is Manu the courageous child who acted like a begging orphan, when secretly carrying messages from spies inside ISIS to American intelligence.’
-The third note, ‘Manu now lives in Los Angeles.
+First note read, ‘Humera was created from Scarlet’s lover Homa, an Iranian woman who helped Iranians escape Iran.’
+Second note said ‘better story is Manu the courageous child who acted like a begging orphan, when secretly carrying messages from spies inside ISIS to American intelligence.’
+The third note read, ‘Manu now lives in Los Angeles.
 (818)765-7778.’

 This startled Peggy and scared her regarding the allegations.
 Does she approach Scarlet?
-What if all this is bullshit?
+What if all this was bullshit?
 Peggy decided to show Scarlet the notes about Humera.
-Scarlets reaction was strong.
-She became irritate and cursed at Peggy saying that she will kill her career, if she continues with these lies.
+Scarlet’s reaction was strong.
+She became irritate and cursed at Peggy saying that she would kill her career, if she continued with these lies.
 Peggy apologized over and over, but Scarlet was determined to stay angry.
 Before Scarlet threw Peggy out of her office, Peggy said, ‘there is a better story.
 A true story about Manu.’
 Scarlet cursed again and pushed Peggy out the door.

-Peggy felt ashamed that she trusted those weird notes over a respected journalist, and thought she will probably be out of a job soon.
+Peggy felt ashamed that she trusted those weird notes over a respected journalist, and thought she would probably be out of a job soon.
 When she arrived home, there was a single yellow note.
 It simply said, ‘Wait’.
-At the newspaper the next morning, Peggy was reassigned to another journalist doing a story on favorite pets.
-She still felt badly about Scarlet and left a blue note ‘stop sending me notes!!!’
+At the newspaper the next morning, Peggy was reassigned to another journalist who was doing a story on favorite pets.
+She still felt badly about Scarlet and left a blue note saying, ‘stop sending me notes!!!’